gregoriomezquita/ml-agents/Reacher/README.md

 - This yields an **average score** for each episode (where the average is over all 20 agents).

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+### Dependencies
+If you haven't already, please follow the [instructions in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+These instructions can be found in README.md at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 ### Getting Started